JiayiJessieTong/JiayiJessieTong_new.github.io/_posts/2020-11-17-pairwise_ODAL.md

 ---
-layout: post
-title: An efficient distributed algorithm with application to COVID-19 data from heterogeneous clinical sites
+title: 'An efficient distributed algorithm with application to COVID-19 data from heterogeneous clinical sites'
-comments: true
+date: 2022-11-17
+tags:
+  - Publications
 ---

 Objectives: Integrating electronic health records (EHR) data from several clinical sites offers great opportunities to improve estimation with a more general population compared to analyses based on a single clinical site.
 However, sharing patient-level data across sites is practically challenging due to concerns about maintaining patient privacy.
 The objective of this study is to develop a novel distributed algorithm to integrate heterogeneous EHR data from multiple clinical sites without sharing patient-level data.